-- Planned access to specific software such as Clicker 6, Wordshark and Number shark. - Access to differentiated learning environments such as smaller, quiet teaching spaces. - Additional in academy assessments led by trained staff such as a reading miscue analysis or 'What I can do' in Maths. - Small group or 1:1 intervention targeting learning including Letters and Sounds, writing programmes, Targeted maths interventions.
+- Planned access to specific software such as Clicker 6, Wordshark and Number shark. - Access to differentiated learning environments such as smaller, quiet teaching spaces. - Additional in academy assessments led by trained staff such as a reading miscue analysis or 'What I can do' in Maths. - Small group or 1:1 intervention targeting learning - , Targeted maths interventions.